 Among the exhibits is an advertisement by GIP Railway announcing the inauguration of Deccan Queen.
-The deluxe train was flagged off on 1 June, 1930.
+Flag-off of the deluxe train was fon 1 June, 1930.
 She was the first long distance electric-hauled passenger train in India.
 The Deccan Queen was the first to have a Ladies Only coach, and among the first to feature a dining car.

 She now has eleven second class coaches, five AC chair car coaches and a dining car.
 The dining car has a restaurant-like seating arrangement.
-The travel from Mumbai CST to Pune is completed in 3 hours 15 minutes.
+The travel ftime rom Mumbai CST to Pune is 3 hours 15 minutes.

-During the British Raj, the rail lines were owned by individual firms.
-In 1951, all the units were nationalised, leading to the formation of Indian Railways.
+During the British Raj, individual firms owned the railway lines.
+In 1951, Indian Government nationalised all the units, leading to the formation of Indian Railways.

 The railway lines had to pass through tough terrains.
-The first railway bridge in India over Thane creek was commissioned in 1854.
-Parsik Tunnel was completed in 1916.
+The first railway bridge in India over Thane creek, 1854.
+Parsik Tunnel came later, in 1916.
 The tunnel is between Thane and Mumbra.

 A cash box used in GIP Railway can be seen here.
 It is a wooden box with metal reinforcements.
 The box is in good condition even after the passage of many years.

 A grandfather clock, made by John Walker & Company of London, is on display.
-This is a pendulum clock which had to be manually wound every week.
-When the railway lines were being laid in India in 1853, precision timekeeping devices were specifically bought from England.
+This is a pendulum clock which needs manual rewinding every week.
+The railways installed precision timekeeping devices in India in 1853.

 The dining hall is spacious and air conditioned.
-The floor is laid with ceramic tiles.
-On one side are wooden bookcases which are filled with official-looking files and folders.
+The flooring is of ceramic tiles.
+On one side are wooden bookcases which are full of official-looking files and folders.

 The video will give you an overview of the room.
-The hall has washrooms which may be used by the visitors.
+The hall has washrooms for use of the visitors.

 On leaving the dining hall, we moved on towards the main gateway of the building.
 At the entrance are ornamental wooden doors.

-You can read about the rest of my visit to CST in my next post.
+You can read about the rest of my Mumbai CST Heritage Tour in my next post.
 You will find the link below.